ropensci-archive/ropenaq/README.md

 More details about the package can be found [in the vignettes](http://ropensci.github.io/ropenaq/articles/index.html), in particular the [introductory vignette](http://ropensci.github.io/ropenaq/articles/Ropenaq-vignette.html).

+Via the API since November 2017 the API only provides access to the latest 90 days of OpenAQ data.
+The whole OpenAQ data can be accessed via Amazon S3.
+See [this announcement](https://medium.com/@openaq/changes-to-the-openaq-api-and-how-to-access-the-full-archive-of-data-3324b136da8c).
+You can interact with Amazon S3 using [the `aws.s3` package]( https://CRAN.R-project.org/package=aws.s3) and the maintainer of `ropenaq` plans to write tutorials about how to access OpenAQ data and will also keep the documentation of `ropenaq` up-to-date regarding data access changes.

 # Installation

 Install the package with: